ljharris23/public-downscaling-cgan/README.md

 1. Forecast data (low-resolution)
 2. Truth data, for example radar (high-resolution)

 All images in each dataset should be the same size, and there should be a constant resolution scaling factor between them.
+In the original paper, we use 10x, but other factors are fine.
+You will have to change the sizes of the `UpSampling2D` layers in `models.py`, and perhaps use more or fewer `UpSampling2D` layers.

 In the paper, we also used a third, static, dataset:

 3. "Constant" data - orography and land-sea mask, at the same resolution as the truth data.

+If you do not want to use similar constant data, you will need to adjust the code and model architecture slightly.

 Ideally these datasets are as 'clean' as possible.
 We recommend you generate these with offline scripts that perform all regridding, cropping, interpolation, etc., so that the files can be loaded in and read directly with as little further processing as possible.
 We saved these as netCDF files, which we read in using xarray.